Cayce2514/cayce2514.github.io/bumpteroids/readme.md

 1. Log in to your [Cloud 9](https://c9.io/) account and open your workspace.
 If you haven't created your [Cloud 9](https://c9.io) account, go back to [Workshop 2](https://hackclub.com/workshops/personal_website/) and step through it.
 2. Create a new folder called "bumpteroids".
-3. Within the bumpteroids folder, create 3 new files.  `index.html`, `style.css` and the main file containing all of the game logic, `bumpteroids.js`.
+3. Within the bumpteroids folder, create 2 new files.  `index.html` and the main file containing all of the game logic, `bumpteroids.js`.

 (place image here of final)